Hey there! This thread is about board games. Let me tell you about them!

 ).
 Perhaps you have been referred here, and still grasp the scribbled directions to this odd corner of the PA district, itself an odd corner of the Coruscant-like internet metropolis.
 Perhaps a search has brought you here, dropping you off unceremoniously at our door like some rude chauffeur.
 Whatever the circumstances, I again say, welcome!

 This thread exists to convey one simple message: board games have come a long way since Monopoly and Risk

-GREAT GAMES FOR JUST ABOUT ANYONE (especially those new to games):
+GREAT GAMES TO INTRODUCE TO JUST ABOUT ANYONE (including those new to games):

 Ticket to Ride